Some Kind of Love

 "Some Kind of Love" is a song by American rock band the Killers for their fifth studio album Wonderful Wonderful (2017).
 It was released on September 15, 2017 as the album's second promotional single.
-The song is directed to Brandon Flowers' wife and features additional vocals by the Flowers' three sons.
+The song is dedicated to Brandon Flowers' wife and features additional vocals by the Flowers' three sons.

 Background and release

 The Killers' frontman Brandon Flowers has stated that once he started writing personal songs for the band's upcoming album Wonderful Wonderful, he began to second-guess himself, and so, he decided to play some of them to his wife Tana, who suffers from PTSD: "I'd never done anything like that before, where we'd sit down and play the songs for her, and explain it, and see if it made sense to her, and got her approval".
 He mentioned "Some Kind of Love" as the track that "struck a chord" with her as he wrote it particularly to lift his wife's spirits.

 It was released as the second promotional single from the album on September 15, 2017 through digital retailers and streaming services.